What are the hours and admission fee for Museum London?

 Is there parking at Museum London?

-Our parking lot (Municipal Lot #19) is managed by the City of London and accessed by heading westbound on Dundas St., go past Ridout St., then make a right turn into our lot).
-The fee for parking in our lot is $2.00 per hour or a flat rate of $6.00 after 6:00 pm.
-Parking vouchers must be purchased at the machine (credit card or coins, no bills) located in the parking lot, and the voucher must be displayed visibly on the dashboard of your vehicle.
+Our parking lot (Municipal Lot #19) is managed by the City of London and accessed by heading westbound on Dundas Street, past Ridout Street, and making a right turn into our lot.
+The fee is $4 per hour or a flat rate of $8 after 6:00 pm.
+Parking vouchers must be purchased at the machine (credit card or coins) located in the lot, and the voucher must be displayed on your dashboard.
 Failure to do so may result in a parking ticket.
-You can also use the HonkMobile app (zone 2186 - use the promo code CORE at checkout for 2 hours of free parking).
-Please do not park in the two reserved monthly parking spaces.
+Please do not park in spots marked reserved.

-If the parking lot is full, alternative parking can be found nearby at 435 Ridout Street North (Zone #5013, north side of Queens Avenue) and 100 Queens Avenue (Zone #5000, north side of Queens Avenue across from the Ontario Courthouse).
+If the parking lot is full, alternative parking is nearby at 435 Ridout Street North (Zone #5013, north side of Queens Avenue) and 100 Queens Avenue (Zone #5000, north side of Queens Avenue across from the Ontario Courthouse).
 These lots are owned by Precise ParkLink (1-888-783-7275), and will require that you pay a fee.
-The metered parking spaces, located on both sides of Ridout Street directly in front of the Museum, are unavailable due to construction.
+Metered parking spaces are located on both sides of Ridout Street directly in front of the Museum.

 Can I learn more about what's going on downtown at Museum London?

-Museum London's current building was constructed in 1980.
-The architect was renowned Canadian architect Raymond Moriyama.
+Museum London's building, located at the forks of the Thames River, was opened in 1980.
+It was designed by renowned Canadian architect Raymond Moriyama.

 How can I make a donation of art, artifacts or money?

-If you are interested in making a donation of art, artifacts or money, please contact Executive Director Julie Bevan at 519-661-0333 ext 4241.
+If you are interested in making a donation of art, artifacts or money, contact Executive Director Julie Bevan at jbevan@museumlondon.ca to discuss.

-Can Museum London be rented for private parties?
+Can Museum London be rented for private parties and events?

-Yes, Museum London rents out certain spaces for meetings and special events.
-For more information, please contact Events Coordinator Lisa at 519-661-0333 ext.
-4265.
+Yes, Museum London rents spaces for meetings and special events and our expert team can help you organize memorable occasions.
+For information, contact Events Coordinator Lisa McDougall at 519-661-0333 ext.
+4265 or email limcdoug@museumlondon.ca

 Do you know where I can have my artwork cleaned, repaired or restored?